 - Keep hand sanitizer, well, handy!
 Carry a pocket-sized container of hand sanitizer and use it frequently throughout the day, especially during flu season or periods of known illness outbreaks.

 - Take your vitamins.
 Even if you eat right, you might still need supplemental vitamins.
 Check with your doctor to be sure.

 - Don’t overdo it.
 In addition to getting plenty of rest, be sure to catch a little “me time” once in a while.
-Why not rock back in your Wave Chair from University Loft for some escapist gaming (after your homework is done, of course).

 These a just a few recognized tips that could help you avoid getting sick with a cold or the flu.
 Of course, being in close quarters with someone who is sick will increase your chances of also becoming ill.
 And it is important to check with your doctor, your college health resources or other trusted healthcare professionals for other wellness tips.